simOne3107/R4CogPsy/README.md

 # Proper Stats #

-All statistical procedures are a version of the following:
+All statistical procedures are a version of the following equation:

 outcome<sub>i</sub> = (model) + error<sub>i</sub>